Born in Dublin in 1952, Judith Appleby qualified as an

 enthusiastic interest.
 Her first solo show was at The Sage, Gateshead in

-Judy lives with her husband Ian in Gosforth and in Falstone, Northumberland, and has a painting studio at The Biscuit Tin in Newcastle.
+Judy lives with her husband Ian in Gosforth and in Falstone, Northumberland, and has a painting studio at The Bbox in Newcastle.

 landscape of Northumberland is a constant source of inspiration.
 I have been

 developing an approach that exaggerates the natural geometries of

 rocks and skies, and then overlays these with stylised interpretations of

 powerful structures.
 The effects have suggestions of cubism and some abstracted images are reminiscent of the elegance of Art Deco.
 It is a demanding technique and

 progress is slow as individual shapes must be masked for painting.
 In contrast to this I also work with a more expressive broad brush approach, but still emphasising the patterns and geometries of natural and man-made structures in the landscape."

 From 2006 to 2012 Judy and Ian spent winters in South Goa which meant a distinctly different response to place in Judy's paintings

 tropical India provide a dramatic contrast with the subdued light of North East

 England.
 Reds and rich earth tones become dominant, they vibrate against the